Ralf Kurvers

 Shweta completed her PhD in Computer Science at the Department of Software Science at Tallinn University of Technology in Estonia developing a generic framework for collective intelligence systems.
 Shweta is interested in collective intelligence, collective behavior, social network analysis, data mining, and digital image processing.
 With us, Shweta is extending her (already very broad) expertise by studying human cognitive factors at play in online environments on a Marie Skłodowska-Curie postdoctoral fellowship.

-Mubashir (Mubs) holds a BA in Psychology and English Literature (Trinity College Dublin), an MSc in Cultural Psychology (Univ of Amsterdam) and an MSc in Brain and Cognitive Sciences (University of Amsterdam).
+Mubashir (Mubs) holds an MSc in Cultural Psychology (Univ of Amsterdam) and an MSc in Brain and Cognitive Sciences (Univ of Amsterdam).
 Mubs research interest are social decision making with a focus on experimental methods and computational modeling.
 For his PhD, Mubs is studying the main drivers of misinformation, using behavioral experiments, cognitive modeling, and as of late, a meta-analysis approach, studying the overarching drivers of misinformation susceptibility.
+After submitting his dissertation, Mubs is continuing with us as a Postdoc in collaboration with the Connected Minds Lab from the Univ of Amsterdam.

-Julian holds a BA in Politics, Administration and International Relations (Zeppeling Univ), and an MSc in Psychology in Business and Economics (Univ Catolica Portuguesa, Lisbon).
+Julian holds an MSc in Psychology in Business and Economics (Univ Catolica Portuguesa, Lisbon).
 Julian’s research interest are the psychology of decision making in social settings and institutions, wisdom of crowds and policy implications, interventions and aggregation mechanisms for improved group performance, development of open science and meta-science.
-In his PhD, Julian is studying collective intelligence and fast-and-frugal heuristics in medical diagnostics, with a focus on diagnosing mental disorders.
+In his PhD, Julian was studying collective intelligence and fast-and-frugal heuristics in medical diagnostics, with a focus on diagnosing mental disorders.
+After submitting his dissertation , Julian is continuing with us as a Postdoc, but will soon be leaving us and start as an Ass.
+Prof. in Barcelona.

 Alex conducted a Master in Psychology at the Heidelberg University.
 Alex has a broad interest in social behavior and social cognition, and is especially interested in how techniques from cognitive psychology can be applied to study social decision making.
-Alex did his Master thesis with us, investigating how integrating decision maker’s metacognition can improve wisdom of the crowd estimates.
-Early 2022 Alex joined us as a PhD student studying the socio-ecological drivers of human foraging in the wild, gathering data on a novel human foraging system, namely icefishers in Finland.
+In his PhD, Alex was studying the socio-ecological drivers of human foraging in the wild, gathering data on a novel human foraging system, namely icefishers in Finland.
+After submitting his dissertation, Alex is continuing with us as a Postdoc.

 Valerii Chirkov (PhD student)

-Valerii studied Clinical Psychology as his first Master degree and is currently pursuing a second master’s degree in Cognitive Neuroscience at the Humboldt University in Berlin.
-Valerii is completing his master thesis with us studying the evolution of signaling in collective resource tracking, using agent based models and immersive reality experiments in Unity.
-After his masters Valerii will continue as a PhD student, in collaboration with the Science of Intelligence Cluster studying these processes in collective robotics.
+Valerii studied Clinical Psychology as his first Master degree and Cognitive Neuroscience at the Humboldt University in Berlin as a second master’s degree.
+Valerii completed his master thesis with us studying the evolution of signaling in collective resource tracking, using agent based models and immersive reality experiments in Unity.
+After his masters, Valerii continued as a PhD student with us, in collaboration with the Science of Intelligence Excellence Cluster (with Pawel Romanczuk as main supervisor) studying collective information processing in synthetic agents.

 Ilse Pit (PhD student)

 Ilse is conducting her PhD at the School of Anthropology & Museum Ethnography at the University of Oxford, focusing on how human cooperation between people of different groups is influenced by how typical individuals are for their group.
-Ilse joined the research group for 1 year (on a Leverhulme Trust fellowship) to study how social norms influence the cognitive processes when judging online misinformation veracity.
+Ilse joined the research group (with a Leverhulme Trust fellowship) to study how the social media environment influences the cognitive processes when judging online misinformation veracity.

 If you are interested in the work we do and joining the group or collaborating, please get in touch.